Welcome to The Month of Extraordinary Goals, new groups forming every month through the end of 2020.

-In a nutshell, The MEG (Month of Extraordinary Goals) is a small, interactive group of writers who come together to focus on individual projects with 4-week deadlines, make significant progress on a larger piece, or establish a lasting habit that feeds their creativity.
+The MEG (Month of Extraordinary Goals) features a small, interactive group of writers who come together to focus on individual projects with 4-week deadlines, make significant progress on a larger piece, or establish a lasting habit that feeds their creativity.

 Getting into your creative headspace can be a struggle on a good day, but 2020 has been back-to-back, out-of-proportion WTF.

 If goal setting and accountability add to your stress, let go.
 It’s okay not to push yourself right now.
-You can join The MEG in a different month.*
+You can join The MEG in a later month.

 However, can I just please ask you one thing?